Communicating Ugandan Style

 - Gonja: Roasted Bananas over a charcoal stove on a grill.
 I like to cut them into small pieces and put them in a stir-fry dish and vegetables.

 - Rolex: Not the watch, but a chapati with scrambled eggs inside with onions, tomatoes, green peppers, and cabbage.
-A delight for many, there are
+A delight for many, there are variations of this dish.

 - Duka: A small shop of some kind.